+Our results of operations and financial prospects are significantly dependent upon users of our services and the prosperity and solvency of the OTAs, hotel chains and independent hotels that have relationships with us.
+Travel, including hotel room reservations, is dependent on personal and business discretionary spending levels, which are directly affected by perceived or actual adverse economic conditions.
+Conditions such as slowing or negative economic growth, high unemployment rates and inflation, and government responses to such issues such as raised taxes or increased interest rates, have impaired, and could continue to impair, consumer discretionary spending.
 Any significant decline in travel, consumer discretionary spending or the occurrence of any of the foregoing conditions may reduce demand for our services.
 They can also cause advertisers to become financially distressed, insolvent or fail to pay us for services we have already provided.
 The occurrence of any of the above could have a material adverse effect on our business, results of operations, financial condition and prospects, especially when considered together with the inherent attributes of our business discussed above that also contribute to period-to-period volatility in our financial results.

-Our ability to maintain and increase brand awareness in order to improve our financial performance is dependent on the effectiveness of our Advertising Spend.
-Increased competition, or inadequate or ineffective innovation in and execution of our advertising strategy could harm our business and negatively affect our financial condition and results of operations.
+We expect that an almost complete stop to television advertising in 2020, resuming only at reduced levels in 2021, will continue to have a negative impact on the effectiveness of our advertising in coming years, impairing our ability to maintain and increase brand awareness.
+Our financial performance is dependent on the effectiveness of our Advertising Spend.
+Any inability to execute our advertising strategy could harm our business and negatively affect our financial condition and results of operations.